NEO Planner V4.5

 Especially with fast objects with short exposure times and many images per

-stack, the download time plays an important role in calculating the total
+the download time plays an important role in calculating the total

 exposure time of an object.